amplitude/AmplitudeUnified-Swift/README.md

 - Create a .github/ISSUE_TEMPLATE folder with the following files
 - Add a LICENSE file
 - Edit the README.md as necessary
-- Create a PR with these files and have someone review (This makes sure we have the proper branch protection rules)